 Each share of Class B common stock is convertible into one fully paid and non-assessable share of Class A common stock at the option of the holder at any time.
 The shares of Class A common stock are not convertible into or exchangeable for shares of Class B common stock or any of our other securities.
 Each holder of a share of Class 1 common stock may convert shares of Class 1 common stock into shares of Class A common stock on a one-for-one basis; provided such conversion is permitted only if the holder immediately sells the Class A common stock acquired upon conversion in a market transaction or to an unrelated party in a bona fide private sale.
 The Company does not intend to list the Class 1 common stock on the New York Stock Exchange or any other exchange.
-A holder wishing to sell shares of Class 1 common stock may convert such shares of Class 1 common stock do not impose any transfer restrictions on shares of Class 1 common stock; however, shares of Class 1 common stock may be subject to restrictions on transfer imposed by applicable securities laws.
+A holder wishing to sell shares of Class 1 common stock may convert such shares of Class 1 common stock into shares of Class A common stock (which are currently listed on the New York Stock Exchange) immediately prior to a qualifying sale of the shares.
+The terms of the Class 1 common stock do not impose any transfer restrictions on shares of Class 1 common stock; however, shares of Class 1 common stock may be subject to restrictions on transfer imposed by applicable securities laws.